 Not yet.
 And objectively, they probably never will.

-But at least you've got more options to find a Thai beer you like.
+But at least there are more Thai beers than ever before and that gives you more options to find one you like.

 Singha, Leo, and Chang dominate the Thai Beer market.

 According to a study by Flander Investment and Trade Leo is the market leader with 53% of the total sales, followed by Chang with 37% and Singha with 7%.

 Even though they're 3 basic lagers beers, their refreshing and mild taste make them perfect with a spicy Thai meal, to stay hydrated during a music festival under the hot sun of Thailand, or to chill at a beer garden after a long day visiting temples.

 And each brand has its own fans that will tell you their beer is better than the other 2.

 Singha (pronounce Sing, which means Lion in Thai) is the oldest beer in Thailand produced since 1933.

 Brewed by Boon Rawd Brewery, Singha is probably the most famous Thai beer outside of Thailand as is exported to many foreign countries.